Yes, there are some that were not funded from Carnegie grants.

 had a Carnegie contract cancelled in 1909 so that his vision of an Arts & Crafts public library would be

-It was added to the National Register of Historic Places in 1981 and carefully expanded in 1996.
+It was added to the National Register of Historic Places in 1981 and respectfully expanded in 1996.
 The library's website, from whence I obtained my information, shows the new building.

 Recently I visited this building, and its interesting, rear addition is very carefully attuned to the original library architecture.
 Surrounding it is a charming garden.